godotengine/godot-docs/getting_started/step_by_step/singletons_autoload.rst

 Introduction
 ------------

-Scene singletons are very useful, catering to a common use case where you need to store persistent information between scenes.
+Scene singletons are useful, catering to a common use case where you need to store persistent information between scenes.

-Albeit very powerful, the scene system by itself has a few drawbacks:
+Albeit powerful, the scene system by itself has a few drawbacks:

 -  There is no common place to store information (e.g. a player's items etc.) required by more than one scene.